The Return Trip to Dadaab

 Girl Rising has partnered with the International Rescue Committee, Citi, HP and Amplifier to create a film and campaign around the story of one brave young woman named Nasro.
-Brave Girl Rising, to be released this March on International Women’s Day, is written by the poet laureate and social media phenom Warsan Shire and narrated by actress Tessa Thompson (Selma, Creed, Thor and the upcoming Men in Black International).
+Brave Girl Rising, to be released this March on International Women’s Day, is written by the poet laureate Warsan Shire and narrated by actress Tessa Thompson (Selma, Creed, Thor and the upcoming Men in Black International).
 In our previous blog posts, we explored the refugee crisis and introduced you to Warsan Shire and Girl Rising.
 Today’s blog takes us to Dadaab Refugee Camp, as Richard Robbins, who directed the film with Martha Adams, discuss what it was like to film the story.

 Getting to Dadaab takes a long time.
 Nasro made the trip from Somalia with her grandparents when she was seven.
 Some of it was travelled on foot.
 Some in busses.
 It took nineteen days.